Mission Bay, New Zealand: Landmarks and features

-Mission Bay and neighbouring Ōrākei achieved national attention in 1977 when Māori protestors occupied vacant land at Bastion Point.
-Land which had formerly belonged to the Ngāti Whātua iwi had been acquired cheaply for public works many decades before, and members of the tribe occupied the land for 507 days demanding its return.
-The site was largely returned to the iwi after a long and not entirely bloodless occupation.
-The occupation was a pivotal event in shaping the processes by which the Crown investigated breaches of the Treaty of Waitangi.
-The Waitangi Tribunal set up in 1975, became empowered in 1985 to include historical grievances as far back as 1840.

-Bastion Point is also the location of the Tomb and Memorial Garden for Michael Joseph Savage.
-He is one of New Zealand’s most popular Prime Ministers and renowned as the architect of the welfare state.
-This Art Deco ensemble designed by Tibor Donner and Anthony Bartlett was officially opened in March 1943.

 Trevor Moss Davis Memorial Fountain

 This fountain is the centre piece of the Mission Bay Reserve.
 Trevor Moss Davis was director of the Auckland liquor firm Hancock and Company and died of a sudden heart attack in 1947 at the age of 45.
 His father Eliot Davis, nephew of Sir Ernest Davis, Auckland mayor from 1935 to 1945, gifted a memorial fountain at Mission Bay to keep the memory of his son alive.
 The fountain was designed by architect George Tole and created by Richard Gross, it is constructed of Sicilian marble fluted to catch the light and decorated with three bronze sea monsters gushing water.
 The memorial is a landmark on the city’s waterfront, regularly sending dancing jets of water as high as 12 m (40 ft) in the air and at night it features a beautiful light show.
 During the summer young children use it as a paddling pool.